 Private detective John March is hired by Claire Ward to investigate the secret activities of her husband Charles.
 Charles has been alienating himself from her, and spends more and more time alone in their garden house, where he is conducting bizarre experiments.
 He eventually moves into an abandoned farmhouse house, leaving Claire behind.
 As John takes up the case, he discovers hints about the true nature of Charles experiments, which suggest a perverted manipulation of biological forces.
 John and Clair decide to confront Charles with the findings, and to stop the terrors that he created.

 Dan O’Bannon was and still is a prominent figure among genre movie fans due to his contributions as a screenwriter for classics such as Dark Star, Alien and Total Recall.
 He also wrote and directed the cult horror-comedy Return of the Living Dead.
-After that, he directed only one other movie, which was the Resurrected.
-It’s based on the story The Case of Charles Dexter Ward by H.P.
+After that, he directed only one other movie, which was The Resurrected, and which was is based on the story The Case of Charles Dexter Ward by H.P.
 Lovecraft.
 This work of Lovecraft’s is not all-out cosmic horror, but features some very physical manifestations of it.
-Due to this, it may actually be one of the easier Lovecraft stories to be translated into the movie.
+Due to this, it may actually be one of the easier Lovecraft stories to be translated into a movie.
 Dan O’Bannon was also involved as a screen-writer in the 1997 wacky Lovecraft adaptation Bleeders.
 He sadly passed away in 2009, but hopefully will be remembered as an inspiring contributor to modern Sci-Fi Horror cinema.

 The movie starts with the Noir cliche of a private investigator, who is trying to put together pieces of the puzzle.
 The detective elements are gradually dropped as the terrifying aspects of Wards machinations are revealed, and a chain of violent incidents is started.
 The Resurrected is story-focused for the most part, there’s no voyeuristic scenes of violence or misplaced comic relief.
 In that sense it’s a refreshingly old-school affair.
 It may seem like a fairly conventional horror story at times, but that is partially due to the movie sticking fairly close to its source material, which was created by Lovecraft in 1930.